 2. How has the fund performed?
 You’ll want to make sure you select a fund that has a strong performing track record.
 Look up and compare each fund on Yahoo!
 Finance to determine how well the different funds have performed over various time periods.

 In addition, make sure you’re saving at least 10% of your income for retirement.
-If required, open an IRA and save the amount necessary to get you to a fulfilling future.
+If required, open an IRA or HSA and save the amount necessary to get you to a fulfilling future.
 See this article for more information on opening up additional investment accounts: The Best Way To Invest In the Market.